simo4-4/DAG_Workflow_Manager/README.md

 - To run the default configuration:
   `python -m src.run_workflow` which will run a OfferWorkFlow instance by default

-- To run with a custom configuration:
+- To run with a custom configuration from the command line:
   `python -m src.run_workflow --config "your config path"`

-- To define and run your custom workflow with corresponding tasks, create a new workflow class, add it to the factory pattern, run it through the `run_workflow` file using the `--workflow` argument.
+- To define and run your custom workflow from the command line
+- -  Create a new workflow class extending the PreloadedWorkflow class, add it to the factory pattern, run it through the `run_workflow` file using the `--workflow` argument.
-(E.g, `python -m src.run_workflow --workflow NewWorkFlow --config "your config path"`)
+- - (E.g, `python -m src.run_workflow --workflow CustomWorkFlow --config "your config path"`)
+- - See the `OfferWorkFlow` class inside the `workflow.py` file for a concrete example
+- You can also run a custom workflow by instantiating an instance of the `BasicWorkFlow` and add `Tasks` to it and run it from a python interpretor

 ### How It Works:
 1. **Task Definition & Dependencies**:
    Define your tasks and their dependencies using an easy-to-use interface.
+Each function used to instantie a task needs to output a `result` which will be used as input for the next dependent task, a `item_count` representing the number of items_processed, and a `failure_count `representing the number of items that fails to be processed.
+See `offer_workflow_function.py` for an example.

+2. **Add them to a workflow**:
+    Use the add_task() method on an instantied BasicWorkFlow to add your tasks

+2. **Run your WorkFlow**:
+    Call the start() method on your workflow to run it!

 2. **Task Execution**:
    Tasks are executed in the order defined within a workflow, with independent tasks running in parallel.